rbreje/ticket-generator-challenge/README.md

 - [x] Add tests for all the service
 - [x] Implement the REST endpoint to generate a ticket
 - [x] Convert the domain to DTO as JSON
+- [x] Convert the domain to DTO (json)

+# Further Features

+- [ ] Extend the REST endpoint to generate multiple strips
 - [ ] Implement the API error handling
-- [x] Convert the domain to DTO (json)